Software alternatives

 but actually usable without having to readman

-each time
+each time - duf - like

 Justification/Philosophy

 Most of the software that powers our devices runs on C, C++ and Java.
-I do not mean to criticise those languages, as they were a great improvement for the programming community, opening new and exciting paths to better software.
+I do not mean to criticise those languages, as they were (and still are) a great improvement for the programming community, opening new and exciting paths to better software.
 However, during the last 2 decades, new languages have emerged, fulfilling the need for:

 - Memory safety

-- Speed & resource efficiency
+- Performance & resource usage efficiency